 During my final year at Union, on a second blind date with the same young lady, I began dating the woman who would be my wife.
 Sallie and I moved to Wake Forest, North Carolina to attend Southeastern Baptist Theological Seminary (SEBTS) where I completed an M.Div in Biblical Counseling and a Th.M. in applied theology.

-I left SEBTS for Crossroads Counseling in Augusta, Georgia with one general goal – to learn how many ways biblical counseling could effectively benefit and interact with the life and mission of the local church.
-This was a challenging and rich nine years of ministry.
+We left SEBTS for Crossroads Counseling in Augusta, Georgia with one general goal – to learn how many ways biblical counseling could effectively benefit and interact with the life and mission of the local church.
+This was a challenging and rich eight years of ministry.
 During this time a fourth conviction began to emerge in my approach to counseling:

-Brad Hambrick, M.Div., Th.M.
+Brad Hambrick, Th.M., Ed.D.

 Pastor of Counseling, The Summit Church (www.summitrdu.com)

-Adjunct Professor of Biblical Counseling, Southeastern Baptist Theological Seminary (www.sebts.edu)
+Assistant Professor of Biblical Counseling, Southeastern Baptist Theological Seminary (www.sebts.edu)

 Council Member of The Biblical Counseling Coalition (www.biblicalcounselingcoalition.org)